 All taxpayers are entitled to £1,000 allowances for both property income and trading income.
-This means that the first £1,000 gross of property income and/or trading income is exempt from income tax.
+This means that the first £1,000 gross of most sources of property income and/or trading income is exempt from income tax.
 If gross income exceeds £1,000, then the taxpayer can either deduct the £1,000 allowance or deduct allowable expenses.